 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-News Corp Announces $1 Billion Stock Repurchase Program
+News Corp Authorizes $1 Billion Stock Repurchase Program

-The total number of +securities on issue in the class of +securities to be bought back is 375,593,195.
-The company intends to buy back a maximum number of securities and may purchase up to an aggregate of US$1 billion of Class A common stock and Class B common stock under the 2021 Repurchase Program and an aggregate of US$1 billion under the 2025 Repurchase Program.
+The total number of +securities on issue in the class of +securities to be bought back is 375,593,195, and the total number of +securities proposed to be bought back is an aggregate of US$1 billion of Class A common stock and Class B common stock under the 2021 Repurchase Program and an aggregate of US$1 billion under the 2025 Repurchase Program.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.